Friday, April 15, 2016

 Hans did not respond.
 Instead, he turned around and looked at the man who threw the insult.
 At that moment, he saw the silhouette of an approaching figure down the street.
 He could not discern the face, but the profile looked so much like Karl’s that he was about to shout out his name.
 Then the figure stopped, hesitated for a moment, and then turned around and hurried away.

 “I see what you are doing.
-You are defying us by not responding to our questions.
+You are defying us by not answering our questions.
 Huh?” the fourth man said and edged closer.

 “He must answer this one or else―,” the fifth man said.